Double2Sky/OffenOsint/README.md

 - Aleph Data Desktop
 - Visual Studio Code
 - Dockstation
-- Irisium-Browser - the panel has a set of related tabs
+- Iridium-Browser - the panel has a set of related tabs
 - Tor-Browser
 ## Terminals: Guake and QTerminal